smartface/contxjs/README.md

 ```

 ### Build-time Directives
-Build-time directives are run once while style-objects are compiled by Styler.
+Build-time directives are run once style-objects are compiled by Styler.

 #### @extend Rule